 Millennial Nurses Don’t Have the Same Work Ethic as Previous Generations

-Myth: Millennial nurses just can’t be counted on to deliver the level of care and excellent we’ve seen in previous generations of nurses.
+Myth: Millennial nurses just can’t be counted on to deliver the level of care and excellence we’ve seen in previous generations of nurses.
 They are too absorbed in smartphones, social media, and living free-range lives to invest themselves in their jobs.
-They can’t be counted on and merely work to get by.
+They can’t be counted on and merely work just to get by.

 Reality: If this were true, hospitals everywhere would be shutting down left and right.
 As of 2015, millennials represent over 50% of the workforce in the U.S., and magically hospitals are able to keep the doors open.
 In fact, I haven’t heard of a single hospital that has had to close up shop and cited millennial nurses as the primary cause of their demise.